natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 1. **What is burning out Anna's test chips?** Give a specific scenario, including input values together with a description of the failure scenario.
 For what input combinations will this failure occur?

 3. Are there input combinations for which Anna can expect a valid output at C? **Explain**.
-4. One of Anna's test chips has failed by **burning out the pullup** connected to A as well as the pulldown connected to B. Each of the burned out FETs appears as an open circuit, but the rest of the circuit remains functional.
-Can the resulting circuit be used as a combinational device whose two inputs are A and B?
-Explain its behavior for each combination of valid inputs.
+4. One of Anna's test chips has failed by **burning out the pullup** connected to A as well as the pulldown connected to B. Each of the burned out FETs appears as an open circuit, but the rest of the circuit remains functional. *Can the resulting circuit be used as a combinational device whose two inputs are A and B?* **Explain** its behavior for each combination of valid inputs.
-5. In order to salvage her remaining two chips, Anna connects the A and B inputs of each and tries to use it as a single-input gate.
-Can the result be used as a single-input combinational device?
-Explain.
+5. In order to salvage her remaining two chips, Anna *connects the A and B inputs of each and tries to use it as a single-input gate.* Can the result be used as a single-input combinational device? **Explain**.
-6.

 \ifanswers

 \beginsol